 Environment simulation is a critical component of DRL training, and lots of platforms that provide various task simulations are emerging to close the simulation-to-reality gap.
-OpenAI Gym [4] is a fundamental simulation toolkit for DRL research, which defines a standard interface for follow-up works.
+OpenAI Gym Brockman et al. [2016] is a fundamental simulation toolkit for DRL research, which defines a standard interface for follow-up works.
 It includes a collection of benchmark problems, e.g., classic control, Atari games, and 2D and 3D robots.
-MuJoCo [26] and Isaac Gym [16] are two powerful platforms for robotic simulations.
-MuJoCo [26] is a popular physics simulator that efficiently simulates joint contact models.
-The recently released Isaac Gym [16] is a high-performance simulation environment for physics.
+MuJoCo Todorov et al. [2012] and Isaac Gym Makoviychuk et al. [2021] are two powerful platforms for robotic simulations.
+MuJoCo Todorov et al. [2012] is a popular physics simulator that efficiently simulates joint contact models.
+The recently released Isaac Gym Makoviychuk et al. [2021] is a high-performance simulation environment for physics.
 It enables thousands of environments running in parallel on a single GPU.
-FinRL [15] is a new finance-related DRL platform, which simulates various markets as training environments that are built on historical data and live trading APIs.
+FinRL Liu et al. [2020], Li et al. [2021] is a new finance-related DRL platform, which simulates various markets as training environments that are built on historical data and live trading APIs.